 3) Accurate Forecasting and Planning with Location Data

 Location data helps organizations plan better than they ever have.
 Teams used to rely on historical data for forecasting, but another benefit of the IIoT is the ability to generate near real-time reporting.
 Location data is collected in a Real Time Location System (RTLS) by attaching tracking tags with sensors to personnel, assets, and vehicles across your facilities.
-They then transmit their location data to fixed readers (RTLS anchors), which integrate the information into software and can be seen on various devices.
+They then transmit their location data to fixed readers (RTLS anchors), which integrate the information into the software and can be seen on various devices.

 This data is also visualized on a digitized facility map, providing facility managers maximum control.
-A company struggling with supply chain issues, could use location information to pinpoint exactly where the delays are happening and make the decisions needed to fix errors and optimize processes.
+A company struggling with supply chain issues could use location information to pinpoint exactly where the delays are happening and make the decisions needed to fix errors and optimize processes.
 In addition, this data can help create faster routes for vehicles, efficient schedules for employees and machines, and as a result, make your processes more competitive.

 4) Optimization of Operations and Processes